sophongo/sophdoc/docs/en/docs/admin/kpanda/best-practice/kubean-low-version.md

 Kubean provides the capability to be compatible with lower versions and create K8s clusters with those versions.

 Currently, the supported versions for self-built worker clusters range from `1.26.0-v1.28`.
-Refer to the [DCE 5.0 Cluster Version Support System](./cluster-version.md) for more information.
+Refer to the [AI platform Cluster Version Support System](./cluster-version.md) for more information.

 This article will demonstrate how to deploy a K8s cluster with a lower version.